 Focus group – Richmond Young Carers – August 2018

 Richmond Young Carers ran a summer holiday activity project and we went along to to discuss with young carers how important these schemes were for them, as well as other ways they need support before they went off to Liquid Leisure in Slough.
+Their feedback is informing our local health and care plan.

 Welcome Week – St Mary’s University – September 2018

 We spoke to over 100 new students and found out their views on healthy lifestyles and how to help with mental health resilience.
+This feedback is informing our local health and care plan.

 Group discussion – Ethnic Minorities Advocacy Group (EMAG) – September 2018

 EMAG hold a regular group for older people to socialise.
 We had conversations in small groups about their experiences of healthcare and ways to age well.
+Their feedback is informing our local health and care plan.

 5th Birthday Party – Pictologue – October 2018

 Pictologue supports parents and children who have a delay in their communication development.
 We joined them at their 5th birthday party so families could share their experience of health care services and winter health.
+Their feedback informed our winter communications campaign and is informing our local health and care plan.

 Full of Life Fair – Richmond Council – October 2018